ellaself/ellaself.github.io/essays/who.md

 <img width="100px" class="rounded float-start pe-4" src="../img/igniting/paintbrushes.jpg">

-## Oh, so you're a philosopher now?....

-I watched philosophy channels from a young age, never being much of a reader.
-At a young age, I was introduced to different schools of thought as well as ethics.
-From this, I became a believer in altruism rather than egoism.
-Or rather, I think that the self takes a back seat to the “common good”.
-Not the other way around.
+The works of Plato, Socrates, and Aristotle were pivotal in my development as a child.
+Introducing me to different schools of thought and philosophies.
+As I began to explore the world of discord, I came across two opposing schools of thought, altruism and egoism.
+With altruism asserting that people are primarily motivated to intrinsically want to help others, despite self-interest.
+While egoism prioritizes one's own self-interest over the well-being of others.

-Additionally, I was introduced to  social contracts theory.
+As time went on, I began to branch out into political philosophy.
+Where I was introduced to an idea called "social contract" theory.
 According to the Internet Encyclopedia of Philosophy, the social contract states that “persons’ moral and/or political obligations are dependent upon a contract or agreement among them to form the society in which they live.”
+This concept has informed the inner workings of social and political structures, particularly within Western civilizations.

+## are you holding up your end?

-There have been many political philosophers that have contributed their thoughts and own definitions to this theory.
-However, the one that stands out foremost in my mind is Jean-Jacques Rousseau.
+There have been many political philosophers that have contributed thoughts and nuances to social contract theory.
+However, the philosopher that stands out foremost in my mind is Jean-Jacques Rousseau.
 He regarded the general public as the ‘sovereign,’ or a collective of individuals with a unified will.
-Whereby the sovereign may hold many different outlooks and desires, they prize the collective over the individual and contribute to the common good.
+Whereby the sovereign may hold many different outlooks and desires, they prize the collective over the individual.

-## Why are you telling me this?...

-Something that I've been contemplating since my sophomore year are my social obligations.
-What ways am I breaking my social contracts?
-In other words, How can I contribute more?
+With this in mind, I've been contemplating my social obligations.
+In what ways am I upholding or breaking my social contracts?
+How do I contribute to my community?

-I have lofty goals.
-I also believe that technology is a tool and is meant to contribute to progress.
-At every point I have faced adversity or doubt, I am reminded of my “why”.
-Why am I doing this?
-Why am I here?
+Moreover, as time went on, results were no longer a motivator.
+I looked back at my academic career and found myself saying, "Is that it… is that all I've done?"
+At that point in my life, I needed something bigger than myself.
+I needed my "why."

+## Why am I here?

-Over the years, I’ve shied away from difficult courses, changed my major, and have altogether contemplated dropping out.
-The only thing that's prevented me from this is the comfort of knowing I have something to give.
-That I have something to contribute, I just don't have the skill yet to make it a reality.
+I came to realize that the promises of tomorrow are based off of the commitments I make today.
+Over the years, I’ve shied away from difficult courses, changed my major a few times, and altogether contemplated dropping out.
+The only thing that has prevented me from this is knowing that I have something to give.
+That each challenge is an opportunity to be better than I was.
+To then take what I have learned and direct it towards helping my community.
+In other words, it's not about me; it's about what I can eventually do for others.

-## And what about programming?…

-This train of thought has never been more evident than in my ICS classes.
-Late nights, rabbit holes of youtube tutorials, and compiler errors longer than my forearm.
-When you sit with this discomfort, and push through there is nothing more rewarding than when you get it.
-“It” in the sense of something that existed in the maras of your mind, is now in front of you.
+## Why computer science?

-Moving forward, I earnestly try to learn as much as I can & remember why I am studying computer science.
-I view each subject as a stepping stone on the path of my personal development as a programmer.
-Acquiring all the “tools” in my tool belt to actively uphold my end of the social bargain and make a difference in my community.
-To be the change that I want to see in the world and not idly wait for somebody else to do it.
-In other words, if not you then who?
+Every day I try to remind myself of this.
+When I fall down rabbit holes of YouTube tutorials.
+When I study a 30-year-old programming textbook.
+Or, when I pull all-nighters to handle compiler errors longer than my forearm.
+I now view each challenge as a stepping stone on the path to becoming a better programmer.

+From my efforts, I will be able to fulfill my social contract and make a difference in my community.
+With the end goal of being the change that I want to see in the world and not idly waiting for it to happen. if not you, then who?